 - 5. Students should be aware that extensions are for extraordinary circumstances and should not be used as a matter of course to compensate for poor time management.
 Depending on the length of extension students should be aware that their essay may not be marked as part of a full class grouping. - 6.
 Learning to write clear, succinct and well-structured essays is an important part of your course and so you should adhere to the specified word-limits.
 Lecturers may penalise your work if it is too short or refuse to read material greatly beyond the limit.
-Students are strongly urged to avail of the services of TCD's Student Learning Development department in this regard.
-A full timetable of workshops and resources is available at https://student-learning.tcd.ie/https://student-learning.tcd.ie/ - 7.
+Students are strongly urged to avail themselves of the services of TCD's Student Learning Development department in this regard.
+A full timetable of workshops and resources is available at Home-Student Learning Development Trinity College Dublin (tcd.ie) - 7.
 At the front of every essay you should place the completed Assignment Cover Sheet.
 A copy of the cover sheet is included in this handbook and is available to download from CITI website.
 The name of the module (in the space marked work submitted for) and lecturer's name should be clearly indicated on the cover sheet.
-For spirituality and integrative seminar submissions, your tutor's name should be listed in the space marked lecturer. - 8.
+For spirituality and integrative seminar submissions, your tutor's name should be listed in the space marked lecturer.
+Assignments are marked anonymously.
+Please enter the last four digits of your Trinity ID number and not your name as the identifier on the cover sheet.
+Student names should not appear anywhere within the submitted essay document. - 8.
 Every essay should be typed. - 9.
-All essays must be delivered to the office by the specified time on the due date.
-Essays that are delivered after this time will be deemed as a late entry.
-You are required to submit one electronic copy and one hard copy.
-The electronic copy should be sent to assignment@theologicalinstitute.ie.
-In cases where a hard copy is impractical and with explicit consent from administrative staff, students may submit only the electronic copy to assignment@theologicalinstitute.ie after uploading to Turnitin.
+All essays including cover sheet must be emailed to the office by the specified time on the due date.
+Essays that arrive after this time will be deemed to be late.
+The electronic copy should be sent after uploading to Turnitin to assignment@theologicalinstitute.ie.
 There should be no digital Turnitin receipt supplied or submitted.
 Please save this file as a pdf document.
-Each of the hard copies must have an assignment coversheet attached, which is fully and properly completed.
-Students should also retain personal copies of all work submitted.
-Essays are to be submitted directly to the CITI office.
+Essays are not to be submitted directly to the Lecturers.